Graduate Course Code: POL2316H1F L0101

 Women and Politics

 This course has two main purposes: first, to examine critically women's track records as foreign policy decision-makers; and second, to evaluate links between women elites and gender-based activism in global politics.
 By assessing comparative politics and international relations research, it aims to illuminate not only the significance of gender to the use of force and patterns of international assistance, but also the relevance of organized feminism to decision-making.

 No tests or exams.
 Emphasis is placed on extensive reading, weekly seminar participation and well-developed research, writing and seminar presentation skills.
 Final mark is based on multiple seminar presentations, attendance, participation and course papers.

-At least one course in both political behaviour and women’s studies.
+At least one course in social movements and political science research methodologies .